kyliegun/TicTacToe-Java/README.md

 - ***Text-based Interface:*** The game runs entirely in the terminal with a simple text interface.
 - ***Game Logic:*** Includes winning conditions, turns, and a reset function.

+- TicTacToe.java allows for any game mode to be played on a 3 by 3 grid.
+- Upgrade.java allows the user to choose any game mode as well as any grid size from 3-20.

 ## Installation :hammer_and_wrench:
 1. Clone the repository.
       ```bash